Cantello to be Inducted into USTFCCCA Coaches Hall of Fame

 July 19, 2013

-The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) has announced that longtime Navy men's cross country head coach Al Cantello will be inducted into the USTFCCCA Coaches Hall of Fame in the Class of 2013.
+NEW ORLEANS - The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) has announced that longtime Navy men's cross country head coach Al Cantello will be inducted into the USTFCCCA Coaches Hall of Fame in the Class of 2013.

 Cantello will be inducted with fellow coaches Ron Allice, Dennis Craddock, Curtis Frye, Jim Hunt and Paul Olsen.
 The six men will be honored at the 2013 USTFCCCA Hall of Fame induction ceremony on Monday, December 16, at the USTFCCCA Convention in Orlando, Fla.